reactjs/react.dev/src/content/learn/referencing-values-with-refs.md

 The ref points to a number, but, like [state](/learn/state-a-components-memory), you could point to anything: a string, an object, or even a function.
 Unlike state, ref is a plain JavaScript object with the `current` property that you can read and modify.

 Note that **the Component doesn't re-render with every increment.** Like state, refs are retained by React between re-renders.
-However, setting state re-renders a component.
+However, setting state re-renders a Component.
 Changing a ref does not!

 ## Example: building a stopwatch {/*example-building-a-stopwatch*/}

-You can combine refs and state in a single component.
+You can combine refs and state in a single Component.
 For example, let's make a stopwatch that the user can start or stop by pressing a button.
 In order to display how much time has passed since the user pressed "Start", you will need to keep track of when the Start button was pressed and what the current time is. **This information is used for rendering, so you'll keep it in state:**

 ```js
 const [startTime, setStartTime] = useState(null);